-Serbia: Construction of river dock for TPP Kostolac started10.
-July 2017. / News Serbia Energy
+Serbia: Construction of river dock for TPP Kostolac started, News Serbia Energy

 The construction of a dock on Danube river, worth over 14 million euros, which is being built primarily for the needs nearby thermal power plant Kostolac has started.
 It is one of the five projects funded within the first phase of credit arrangement between Serbia and China.